-- The Restoration repossession process. - Following the restoration of Charles II he tried to recover all his father's lost property. - The Dutch Government offered the king gifts in compensation including three Titians.
+- The Restoration, the process - Following the restoration of Charles II he tried to recover all his father's lost property. - The Dutch Government offered the king gifts in compensation including three Titians.
 Two are still the only genuine Titians in the Royal Collection.
-One was Portrait of Jacopo Sannazaro. - Potentially the king could bring a lawsuit of claim and delivery, originally known as replevin (also called revendication) and dating from the 14th century.
-This is a lawsuit that enables a person to get back personal property taken wrongfully or unlawfully and get compensation for resulting losses.
+One was Portrait of Jacopo Sannazaro. - Potentially the king could bring a lawsuit of claim and delivery, originally known as replevin or revendication.
+A lawsuit that enables a person to get back personal property taken wrongfully or unlawfully and get compensation for resulting losses.
 However, most individuals wanted to ingratiate themselves with the new regime and returned the property.